 The financial statements of the Plan are prepared on the accrual basis of accounting.
-Certain amounts in the prior year have been reclassified to conform to the current year presentation.

-Investment contracts held by a defined-contribution plan are required to be reported at fair value.
-However, contract value is the relevant measurement attribute for that portion of the net assets available for benefits of a defined contribution plan attributable to fully benefit-responsive investment contracts because contract value is the amount participants would receive if they were to initiate permitted transactions under the terms of the Plan.
-The Statements of Net Assets Available for Benefits present the fair value of the fully benefit-responsive investment contracts as well as the adjustment of the fully benefit-responsive investment contracts from fair value to contract value.
+The Plan invests in an interest income fund which holds synthetic guaranteed investment contracts (synthetic GICs) that are fully benefit-responsive (see Note 3).
+The Plan is required to report fully benefit-responsive investment contracts at fair value.
+However, contract value is the relevant measurement attribute for fully benefit-responsive investment contracts because contract value is the amount participants would receive if they were to initiate permitted transactions under the terms of the Plan.
+The Statements of Net Assets Available for Benefits present the fair value of the fully benefit-responsive investment contracts from fair value to contract value.
 The Statement of Changes in Net Assets Available for Benefits is prepared using the contract value basis for fully-benefit responsive investment contracts.